OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `loop` *codeblock*

 > An "infinite loop" which executes codeblock repeatedly.
-The only way to exit the loop is via a `return` statement (or a panic).
+The only way to exit the loop is via a `return` statement (or an error).

 `while` ( *condition* ) *codeblock*